haxii/go-swagger-ui/README.md

 $ swaggerui -s start
 ```

-which could run in background and autostart with your system.
+which could run in background and auto-start with your system.

 More detailed usage: